-The Quai Branly Museum’s first artist’s residency from July15 th – October 15th 2007 invites Greg Semu.
+The quai Branly Museum invites Greg Semu for its first artist’s residency from 15th July – 15th October 2007

-Since its inauguration, the Quai Branly Museum has reserved an important place for contemporary art.
+Ever since its inauguration, the quai Branly Museum has placed an important focus on contemporary art.

-By welcoming the artist Greg Semu for a residency from July 15th to October 15th 2007, the museum confirms its will to be part of the non-western history of art that is currently in the making.
-A New Zealander artist of Samoan origin, Greg Semu’s séjour will enable visitors to discover a ‘work in progress’ uncapping the creation of many works, but also to encounter the ethereal Maori heritage of the art of tattooing, which is present in this young photographer and visual artist’s unique style.
+By welcoming the artist Greg Semu into residency from 15th July to 15th October 2007, the museum confirms its desire to participate in the non-western creation of the history of art.
+A New Zealand artist of Samoan origin, Greg Semu’s séjour will enable visitors to discover a ‘work in progress’ that will lead to the creation of many works.
+It will also give visitors the opportunity to encounter the ethereal Maori heritage of the art of tattooing, which is present in this young photographer and visual artist’s unique style.

-In the context of the Culture Scrum event, these two works, which represent two aspects of New Zealand Culture, will be installed in the hall of the museum from September 1st to October 20th 2007, near the entrance in the Jacques Kerchache reading room.
+In the context of the Culture Scrum event, these two works, which represent two aspects of New Zealand Culture, will be installed in the museum's hall from 1st September to 20th October 2007, near the entrance to the Jacques Kerchache reading room.

-Greg Semu considers himself a ‘citizen of the world’: he lives between New Zealand (Auckland), the United States and in Europe’s great capital cities, Berlin, London and Paris.
+Greg Semu considers himself a ‘citizen of the world’: he lives between New Zealand (Auckland), the United States and Europe’s great capital cities: Berlin, London and Paris.
 Born in 1971 in Western Samoa, Greg Semu was raised in Auckland in a strict Mormon family.
-To get back to the traditions of his people, a few years ago he suffered the ancestral initiation right of Pe’a: a Polynesian right-of-passage tattoo reserved for Samoan men.
+A few years ago, he decided to return to his people's traditions by enduring the ancestral initiation right of Pe’a: a Polynesian right-of-passage tattoo reserved for Samoan men.
 He describes this experience as “the clearest way of asserting my cultural identity and pride in my difference”.

-Greg Semu entered the photography world in 1990.
-He photographs life in the traditional Samoan villages, the atypical New York with its industrial buildings and its poor neigbourhoods, and New Zealand fashion.
+Greg Semu entered the world of photography in 1990.
+He photographs life in traditional Samoan villages as well as New York's atypical physionomy - with its industrial buildings and its poor neigbourhoods - and New Zealand fashion.
 Cultural plurality is at the heart of his artistic creation.

-In his work, the artist notably explores the question of religious colonisation of native populations of the Pacific.
+In his work, the artist notably explores the question of the religious colonisation of Pacific's native populations.
 Another fundamental area of Greg Semu’s work lies in tattooing.
 Today, Polynesians tattoo themselves, but they no longer know the original significance of these traditional designs.
-The very act of tattooing then becomes an assertion of identity.
+It is thus the act of tattooing in itself that becomes an assertion of identity.
 The work of Greg Semu presents colonial history in an original form.
-With hope and dignity, he shows Polynesian people in the process of renaissance, of recreating themselves culturally on the foundations of ethnic diversity.
-These images by Greg Semu constitute ‘collages’ of contemporary ideas, classic concepts and the encounter of three universes: religious iconography, colonial materialism, and the farming world of Polynesia.
+With hope and dignity, he shows Polynesian people in a renaissance phase, culturally recreating themselves on the foundations of ethnic diversity.
+These images by Greg Semu constitute ‘collages’ of contemporary ideas, classic concepts and the encounter of three universes: religious iconography, colonial materialism, and Polynesia's farming world.